|Finding Books||Finding Cases||Finding Practice Guides||Help with Research|

 Additionally, the reference staff publishes a number of research guides (California Law, Federal Law, Foreign & Int'l Law, State & Local Law, Topical Research Guides) to assist patrons with legal and library research.

-The library has also created an online reference collection with links to commonly-used legal reference materials such as dictionaries, encyclopedias, and treatises.
+The library has also created an Academic Success Guide with links to commonly-used online research tools and legal research books

 Books on Scholarly Research: